Guo Nüwang

-Guo Nüwang (8 April 184 – 14 March 235), formally known as Empress Wende, was an empress of the state of Cao Wei during the Three Kingdoms period of China.
+Guo Nüwang (8 April 184 (Note: According to the Book of Wei by Wang Chen et al., Lady Guo was born on the yimao day of the 3rd month of the 1st year of the Zhongping era during the reign of Emperor Ling of Han.
+This corresponds to 8 April 184 on the Julian calendar.) – 14 March 235), formally known as Empress Wende, was an empress of the state of Cao Wei during the Three Kingdoms period of China.
 She was married to Cao Pi, the first emperor of Wei.

 Family background and marriage to Cao Pi

-Her father Guo Yong (郭永) came from a line of minor local officials.
+Her father Guo Yong (郭永) was once Administrator of Nanjun, and came from a line of minor local officials.
 When she was young, she was known for her intelligence, and her father, impressed by her talent, gave her the unusual style name "Nüwang" (literally "queen regnant").
-Her parents died when she was five, however, and she became a maid or courtesan at the household of one Marquis of Tongdi.
+Her parents died when she was young, however, and she became a maid or courtesan at the household of one Marquis of Tongdi.
 She has high musical skills and good at playing the pipa.
 It is not known how it came about, but she eventually became a concubine of Cao Pi when he was the heir apparent of the vassal kingdom of Wei under his father Cao Cao.
 She quickly became a favourite – so much so that he began to neglect his wife Lady Zhen, who was also known for her beauty.
 She gave Cao Pi shrewd political advice during the succession controversy that pitted Cao Pi against his brothers.
-Her biography goes further to state that when Cao Pi was finally designated heir, Guo Nuwang had a hand in planning it.
+Her biography in Sanguozhi goes further to state that when Cao Pi was finally designated heir, Guo Nuwang had a hand in planning it.
 Lady Zhen eventually lost Cao Pi's favour altogether by complaining that he favoured other women over her, and after he became emperor of Cao Wei in late 220 (after forcing Emperor Xian of Han to abdicate to him), he forced Lady Zhen to commit suicide in August 221.
 In October 222, he made Lady Guo empress.